Developing Oracy

 What difference would it make to pupils if this aspect of your oracy practice improved?

-The following questions can help a teacher consider how improvements can be made related to the cognition pillar:
+The following questions can help a teacher consider how improvements can be made related to the 'Thinking Engine':

 -